 "Where were you?"
 Reflecting on 9/11, 20 years later

-I can recall our kitchen television being on for more than 24 hours straight twice in my life: Election Day 2008 (Obama) and 9/11.
+I can recall two times in my life that our kitchen TV was on for 24+ hours: Election Day 2008 (Obama) and 9/11.
 We clung to every word and image on the news, trying desperately to make sense of the nonsensical.
 We watched the footage of the buildings burning and then collapsing like birthday candles blown out over and over again.

-On the evening of the attacks, our neighborhood, about two miles north of the Twin Towers, was quiet except for the sound of sirens.
-The only vehicle we saw was an empty city bus driving up 10th avenue from ground zero around 6pm.
-It was almost unrecognizable under the caked white dust and debris covering every inch of the vehicle.
-That image will always stay with me.
+On the evening of the attacks, our neighborhood—about two miles north of the Twin Towers—was somber and ominously quiet except for occasional sirens whirring in the distance, trailing off as they got closer to Ground Zero.
+The only vehicle we saw that evening was an empty city bus driving north on 10th avenue, almost unrecognizable under a thick layer of caked white ash and debris.
+The image of that bus driving past us will always stay with me.
 We could smell smoke wafting up the west side for almost a week.

 “Goodbye Bill,” Jennifer Bartlett, image from The New York Times